Frontiers of chaotic advection: Chaotic advection plus: Some illustrative applications

 The filamentary structures that develop in chaotic advection are not only advantageous for the growth of species but lead also to an increased separation of different species competing for the same nutrients \cite{Bracco-et-al-00,Karolyi-et-al-00,Scheuring-et-al-03,Bastine-Feudel-10}.
 As a consequence, competition is diminished, so that more species feeding upon the same resources can coexist.
-Weaker species with smaller abundance get more access to resources along the fractal filaments and are able to survive and compete with stronger competitors.
+Weaker species with smaller abundance obtain more access to resources along the fractal filaments and are able to survive and compete with stronger competitors.
 This effect is even stronger when the inertia of the organisms is taken into account \cite{Benczik-et-al-06}.
-In this way, chaotic advection can be considered as a possible mechanism to solve the \emph{paradox of plankton} \cite{Hutchinson-61}, one of the most intriguing problems in theoretical ecology.
+In this way, chaotic advection can be considered as a possible mechanism to solve the \emph{paradox of plankton} \cite{Hutchinson-61}, an intriguing problem in theoretical ecology.